randolphwanjiru/DSP3402_FINAL/README.md

 # Natural Language Processing with Disaster Tweets

-* **One Sentence Summary** Ex: This challenge aims to predict whether tweets are about real disasters or not by levaraging NLP techniques. https://www.kaggle.com/competitions/nlp-getting-started/overview
+* **One Sentence Summary** Ex: This challenge aims to predict whether tweets are about real disasters or not by leveraging NLP techniques. https://www.kaggle.com/competitions/nlp-getting-started/overview

 ## Overview

 * This section could contain a short paragraph which include the following:
-  * **Definition of the tasks/challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
+  * **Definition of the tasks/challenge**  Categorized tweets into two classes which were those related to actual disasters and those that were not related
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
+  * **Your approach** I used the textual data from the tweets and used different NLP techqniques.
+This was a classification task where us used different machine learning models to identify tweets more accurately
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **Summary of the performance achieved** the bet performing model was the logistic regression model that scored  0.838764 while the Multinomial Naive Bayes model scored  0.806867

 ## Summary of Workdone